MukitCSTE/UVicSENG360Labs/lab03/index.md

 2. Were you able to intercept the password?
 What happened in the SFTP traffic?
 How was the secured communications established?
 3. Who usually verifies Wikipedia for their secure connections?
 4. Suppose you ignored the untrusted certificate warning in Part 3 and logged in to the site.
 What are the potential consequences of this?
-5. Characterize the MITM attack in Part 3.
+5. Characterize/explain the MITM attack in Part 3.
 How can MITM attacks be mitigated?
 6. How do modern browsers "know" to trust a certificate from the server?
 	- Hint: Lookup [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) on Wikipedia and give a brief explanation.
 Does this remind you of a  certain concept from Lab 02?